 On November 20, 2015, the Company closed the acquisition of a majority of the issued and outstanding ordinary shares of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa which owns the Galaxy Property.
 For the remainder 2015, the Company prepared a short term plan to refurbish the existing plant, construct a new tailings retreatment facility and recommence underground mining operations at the Galaxy Property.
-Subject to the Company having sufficient funds, implementation of the plan is currently targeted to start in Q3 2016 and will involve the following:
+The plan commenced in July 2016 and involves the following: